mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 #### Bootstrapping

 As long as we are comfortable assuming that our sample data is *random* and *representative* of our population, then we can treat our sample data as if it were a population.
 We can then redraw samples of the same size out of it.
 We can do this over and over again, computing our sample statistic for each redrawn (*bootstrapped*) sample.
-Let's see that in action below, using our original `penguins_samp1` data.
+Let's see that in action below, using our `penguins_samp2` data.

 ::: {.cell}